maboerg/Next-neighbours/README.md

 **Proof**

 Look at figure 4.
 One can remove any number of the unvisited points (black dots) hereby making `n` smaller while leaving `m` unchanged.

+Now look at figure 6.
+One can remove any number of the unvisited points (black dots) hereby making `n` smaller.
+When all unvisited points are removed one of the visited points has become an unvisited point (in figure 6, this will be the left one); this reflects the second part of (1).

+So (3) is proven for `(n,m)=(9,2)` and `(n,m)=(12,3)`.
+But the bigger anchor pairs are built from these “starting” anchor points.
+This completes the proof. - In figure 7 one can remove all black dots, one after the other, of the five left “islands”; then one can remove all black dots, one after the other, of the right “island”, thus changing one green dot to black.